vijaylaxmipb/Inkspire-Insights/README.md

 #### 1. **Epics and User Stories**

-To ensure structured development, user stories are grouped into **Epics** aligned with major platform goals.
-Each epic is further broken down into actionable tasks.
+To ensure structured development, user stories are aligned with major platform goals.

-##### Example Epics:
+##### Example :

 - **Epic 1: User Authentication and Security**
   - User stories related to account creation, login, password reset, and logout.